dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 resist the oncoming hordes.
 Would this envigorating effect have been possible if not for the story?
 What if it couldn't be told?

-What about the Battle of Marathon?!
+What about the Battle of Marathon?
 Greeks defeated the Persians and news of this victory was so critical that Pheidippides ran over twenty miles to bear news of it's victory.
 Every marathon you run is part of a millenia-old celebration of being the first to deliver a message.